 7. Capture the product in action

 You can easily find such photos on hoardings and in magazines.
-The in-use product videos are more than common on Instagram and Facebook.
-It proves that customers want to relate with brands as much as possible, and capturing the skincare product photography ‘in-action’ can help you achieve just that.
+The in-use product videos are more than expected on Instagram and Facebook.
+It proves that customers want to relate with brands as much as possible, and capturing the skincare product photography ‘in-action’ can help you achieve that.

 8. Choose the correct background

-It is very important to choose the correct background.
-This skincare product photography idea gives you the leverage to work with what you like.
-However, make sure that you already communicate the same with your client and figure out what they want.
+It is essential to choose the correct background.
+This skincare product photography idea allows you to work with what you like.
+However, make sure you already communicate with your client and figure out what they want.

 The background should keep up with the mood of the product.
-Is it peaceful and relaxing or powerful and energetic or calming and soothing?
+Is it peaceful, relaxing, powerful, energetic, or calming and soothing?

 If they want the product photon to look fun and colorful, you may choose contrasting backgrounds to enhance the look.
-If they want the image to look firm and consistent, a plain background would be more appropriate.
+A plain background would be more appropriate if they want the image to look firm and consistent.

 9. Pick a tone

 Pick a tone and follow it.
 If it is not an established brand, you will have the chance to introduce this idea to your client and help them create it.
-However, if it is an established brand, they must already be following a tone on their social channels, eCommerce website, and other virtual and non-virtual places.
+However, if it is an established brand, it must already follow a tone on its social channels, eCommerce website, and other virtual and non-virtual places.

 Your job here would be to keep the ball rolling and continue to follow the tone.
 A set tone is the identity of the brand.
-It must be followed so that the loyal customers of the brand can easily spot the brand out of the other hundreds of brands.
+It must be followed so loyal customers can easily spot the brand out of hundreds of other brands.

 10. Follow the theme

 Brands are more than active in working alongside a cause.
-Every brand is into supporting one cause or the other.
-And, the beauty and skincare industry is among the first industries to be part of a theme.
+Every brand is into supporting one reason or the other.
+And the beauty and skincare industry is among the first industries to be part of a theme.

-So, if your client has been a part of such a theme, make sure that your skincare product photography is reflecting that easily.
+So, if your client has been a part of such a theme, ensure that your skincare product photography reflects that easily.
 Do not let go of the tone but also stick with the theme that the brand wants to showcase.
-And, that’s where your creativity begins.
+And that’s where your creativity begins.

-I hope this article helped you understand a few important things that you must consider while performing skincare product photography.
+I hope this article helped you understand a few essential things you must consider while performing skincare product photography.
 Now before you go, there’s one more thing you must take care of, and that is – Post-production outsourcing.

-Outsourcing your post-production activities can genuinely help you save a lot of time in editing thousands of product images and help you get professional results to attract more customers.
+Outsourcing your post-production activities can help you save time editing thousands of product images and help you get professional results to attract more customers.